Stuart Bramwell, DPhil

 These achievements earned me a scholarship to pursue postgraduate studies at Oxford University, where I completed both an MSc in Politics Research and a DPhil in Politics with funding from the Economic and Social Research Council.
 It was at Oxford that I began one of my most significant contributions to political science: co-creating WhoGov with Jacob Nyrup, the world's largest publicly available dataset on cabinet ministers covering 177 countries from 1966–2021.
 This project, which continues to this day, won the American Political Science Association's Lijphart/Przeworski/Verba Award for Best Dataset in 2021 and has enabled groundbreaking research on questions of gender representation, government accountability, and elite behaviour in democracies worldwide.
 I have since further explored WhoGov's capabilities at the London School of Economics and Royal Holloway, University of London through the New News Project.

-Today, I teach at the London School of Economics' Data Science Institute, where I focus on data science, machine learning, and computational methods for social scientists.
-My teaching has been recognised with the LSE Class Teacher's Award (High Commendation) for Inspiring Teaching in 2024.
+Today, I teach at the London School of Economics', where I focus on political science, data science, machine learning, and computational methods for social scientists.
+My teaching has been recognised with the LSE Class Teacher's Award in 2026.
 I work at the intersection of political science and data science, developing innovative approaches to understanding how democracies function and who holds power within them.
-My research has been published in the American Political Science Review, and I continue to explore questions about political elites, democratic governance, and comparative politics using cutting-edge quantitative methods.
+I am part of the GETGOV project (funded by the European Research Council), and have ambitions to make WhoGov a central dataset in political science (and the social sciences more broadly).
+My research has been published in the American Political Science Review, and I continue to explore questions about political elites, democratic governance, and comparative politics using both quantitative and (to a lesser extent) qualitative methods.